guino/LSCOutdoor1080P/README.md

 15. Insert SD card to device and power it on
 16. Wait for it to boot - it may take a little longer than usual due to the wifi setup stuff.
 Wait for it to show online in the phone app (which should work normally) then you should be able to view the RTSP feed on `rtsp://ip/main_ch`.

-##### Option 2 -- If you're not on 2.10.36
+##### Option 2 -- If you're not on 2.10.36 and are willing/able to update

 If you're on an older version and can update to 2.10.36, that would be the quickest way to get everything working.

+**OPTION FOR OUTDOOR CAMERA ONLY** -- If you WANT to update to 2.10.36 but the update isn't being offered to you, you have the option to download the 2.10.36 update file from tuya servers on this [link](https://fireware.tuyaeu.com:1443/smart/firmware/upgrade/ay1541668973821t35pE/165966791961ed11009a7.bin) then, simply copy the .bin file to the root of the SD card and boot the device -- the light will blink 2 seconds on and 2 seconds off while updating the device and it will reboot when done (BEWARE not to power it off while updating which will take a few minutes).
+This is **NOT** recommended for the rotating camera since they haven're released 2.10.36 for it and it works just fine on 2.10.28 (default firmware) using option 3 below.

+##### Option 3 -- If you're not on 2.10.36

-If for some reason you can't or don't want to update to 2.10.36 you can follow the steps below to extract the required files.
+If for some reason you can't or don't want to update to 2.10.36 (i.e. ROTATING CAMERA) you can follow the steps below to extract the required files.

-Before you start you will need binwalk for this to work -- it is available for download in most linux distributions and there's an article on how to run it in windows [here](https://blog.eldernode.com/install-and-use-binwalk-on-windows/).
+Before you start you will need `binwalk` for this to work -- it is available in most linux distributions and there's an article on how to run binwalk in windows [here](https://blog.eldernode.com/install-and-use-binwalk-on-windows/).

 1. Follow steps 1 thru 6 from Option 1 above.
 2. Download the 2.10.36 update file from tuya servers on this [link](https://fireware.tuyaeu.com:1443/smart/firmware/upgrade/ay1541668973821t35pE/165966791961ed11009a7.bin).